grumatic/cur_extractor/README.md

-# CUR data extractor
+# consolidate CUR(Cost and Usage Report) data extractor
-This project extract CUR data from S3 and separate CUR data by AWS account id.
-After then it upload to S3 bucket.
-AWS account id will use to distinguish CUR data.
+This project extracts CUR data from S3 and split CUR data by linked AWS account id.
+After then it upload to linked account's S3 bucket.
+AWS account id will use to distinguish CUR data and S3 bucket location.
-Created CUR data based on usage account id.

 # Structure
 CUR Extractor/\